chandan-pal/GoogleCloud_Learnings/README.md

 - can work with load balancing services to distribute traffic to all instances
 - can automatically identify and recreate unhealthy instances.

+### Cloud CDN
+Google Cloud CDN (Content Delivery Network) uses google's globally distributed edge points of presence to cache HTTP(S) load-balanced content close to user.
+There are over 90 of these cache sites.

+It can help in providing faster content delivery to users.

+### SSL proxy load balancing
+SSL proxy is a global load balancing service for encrypted non-HTTP traffic.

+This load balancer terminates the SSL connections at the load balancing layer, then balances the connections across instances using the SSL or TCP protocols.

+### Network Load balancing
+- regional, non-proxied (all traffic is directly passed through the load balancer) load balancing service.
+- Traffic : UDP, TCP/SSL ports

+### Internal Load balancing
+- regional, private load balancing
+- VM instances in the same region
+- TCP/UDP traffic
+- reduced latency, simpler configuration
+- Software defined fully distributed load balancing